 There are no paint-by-number rules here.
 Synthesis is an art that requires reconciling irreducibly subjective judgments.
 If you do it well, engaging in this process of synthesizing should transform you from a cookie-cutter dove or hawk into an odd hybrid creature, a dove-hawk, with a nuanced view of when tougher or softer policies are likelier to work.

-If you really want to have fun at meetings (and simultaneously decrease your popularity with your bosses) start asking what would cause them to change their mind.
+If you really want to have fun at meetings (and simultaneously decrease your popularity with your bosses), start asking what would cause them to change their minds.
 Never forget that having an opinion is hard work.
 You really need to concentrate and rag on the problem.

 As in poker, you have an advantage if you are better than your competitors at separating 60/ 40 bets from 40/ 60— or 55/ 45 from 45/ 55.
 Translating vague-verbiage hunches into numeric probabilities feels unnatural at first but it can be done.
 It just requires patience and practice.

 7. Balance Prudence and Decisiveness